Complexity Growth in Integrable and Chaotic Models: Discussion

 In AdS/CFT, tensor networks have proven useful in gaining intuition about properties of the bulk semiclassical theory \cite{Swingle:2009bg, Pastawski:2015qua, Hayden:2016cfa, Milsted:2018san, Milsted:2018yur, Bao:2018pvs, Caputa:2020fbc}.
 Roughly speaking, the tensor network lives on a tessellation of a bulk Cauchy slice.
 There is an approximate notion of quantum complexity for tensor networks which corresponds simply to counting the number of tensors in a region of the bulk spacetime, and this supports the suggestion that a quantity like bulk wormhole volume should be dual to quantum complexity in a two-sided black hole \cite{Brown:2015bva}.
 However, once the complexity saturates at its maximum value (polynomial in the entropy for integrable systems and exponential for chaotic systems), the tensor network which grew to foliate the wormhole interior is no longer expected to be the minimal network, just as the quantum circuit which builds the state will become a non-minimal circuit.
 In the geometric language, the linear geodesic will encounter conjugate points or geodesic loops.

 As physics is at least approximately local, for a geometric wormhole interior it would be surprising if there could be large correlated fluctuations of geometry which act in concert to decrease the tensor network size.
 Such large fluctuations with global changes to tensor network structure would correspond to geodesic loops in the complexity geometry which have little or no relation to the original linear geodesic.
-This motivates a notion of ``local complexity", where only local updates to the tensor network (equivalently, the quantum circuit) which decrease the length are allowed.\footnote{This notion was inspired by discussions during the It from Qubit annual meeting in December 2019 and the IAS It from Qubit workshop in December 2020.} Of course, if many sequential local updates are made, we can still achieve a large decrease in the size of the tensor network.
+This motivates a notion of ``local complexity", where only local updates to the tensor network (equivalently, the quantum circuit) which decrease the length are allowed.\footnote{This notion was inspired by discussions during the It from Qubit annual meeting in December 2019 and the IAS It from Qubit workshop in December 2020.
+A similar notion is discussed as ``pseudo-complexity" in appendix B of \cite{Bouland:2019pvu}.} Of course, if many sequential local updates are made, we can still achieve a large decrease in the size of the tensor network.

 In the geometric complexity language, local complexity is computed by starting with the linear geodesic $L$ and flowing downward in the space of paths, where the downward directions all correspond to conjugate points along $L$.
 These downward flows will explore the space of paths at least in the neighborhood of $L$, and will find the geodesic of smallest length which is continuously connected by upward flows in path space to $L$.
 To our knowledge, local complexity has not been explored, and may be an interesting alternative to the usual complexity-theoretic definition.
 We will not explore it in any great detail here, but we will make the following point: local complexity behaves more or less analogously to circuit complexity in chaotic theories like holographic CFTs.
 There are conjugate points along $L$ which sit approximately at $t \sim e^S$, which will terminate the linear growth at the expected timescale just as geodesic loops would \cite{Balasubramanian:2019wgd}.
 Furthermore, the density of conjugate points along the linear geodesic is roughly constant after an initial growth, as can be seen from a simple calculation in the bi-invariant geometry.
 So, we expect multiple exchanges of dominance between many geodesics induced by all of these conjugate points, which should generate the plateau.